atdyer/SMT/README.md

 #####Run SMT

-You can now use SMT by running bin/SMT.
+You can now use SMT by running the newly created executable.
 Assuming you are still in the SMT/ directory:

     $ ./SMT